Nick Jr. (Southeast Asia)

-Nick Jr. is an Asian cable TV channel aimed at younger children, operated by Paramount Networks EMEAA and owned by Paramount International Networks.
+Nick Jr. is an Asian pay television channel aimed at younger children, operated by Paramount Networks EMEAA and owned by based on the also known as a U.S. channel. on Paramount International Networks.

-On 20 December 2010, Nick Jr. was launched in New Zealand on Sky TV, almost 4 months before its official launch in Asia.
+On 20 December 2010, Nick Jr. was launched in New Zealand, 18 May 2011 in Singapore, 1 June 2011 in Malaysia, February 2012 in Thailand, and 1 November 2013 in Hong Kong.

 History

 Nick Jr. along with MTVNHD was launched in New Zealand on 20 December 2010 and in Asia on 18 May 2011.
 It was promoted on Nickelodeon.
-The channel is available on StarHub TV in Singapore, Unifi TV and Astro in Malaysia, SKY TV in New Zealand, SkyCable and Cablelink in the Philippines, and on myTV SUPER, Now TV and Cable TV Hong Kong in Hong Kong.
+The channel was first featured on SKY TV in New Zealand, StarHub TV in Singapore, HyppTV in Malaysia, 1-Sky in Thailand, and TVB Network Vision in Hong Kong.

-MTV Asia was broadcasting in New Zealand before Nick Jr. Nickelodeon previously broadcast in New Zealand from 2000 to 2006.
+MTV Asia was broadcasting in New Zealand before Nick Jr., Nickelodeon previously broadcast in New Zealand from 2000 to 2006.
 Nick Jr. officially launched in New Zealand on 20 December 2010.
 Its high definition channel is broadcast in Southeast Asia and selected regions.

 Since 2021, Nick Jr. replaces in most of its channel lineups, especially its rival channel Disney Junior that was shut down in the same year.